woofda/odin-calculator/README.md

+# Calculator

-A basic calculator to bring together all the elements of HTML, CSS, and Javascript learned so far in the Odin Project.
+A basic calculator made with HTML, CSS, and Javascript.